The City Kids – Things That Never Were

 The creativity and uniqueness that characterize Eden in Reverse are not only striking, but also inspiring.
 The shift on this album might be greater than the shifts on previous releases, but each of the elements of the band’s identity are still intact.
 Black metal aspects might be less apparent, but their presence is crucial to the overall feel of the album.

-The constant that is this band’s growth, is continuing on new album and if in past the band took a big firm step with each next album, then Eden in Reverse sees them taking two determined steps onward.
+The constant that is this band’s growth, is continuing on the new album and if in the past the band took a big firm step with each next album, then Eden in Reverse sees them taking two determined steps onward.